CatOfTheCannals/knn_pca_metnum_tp2/lib/googletest/docs/V1_5_FAQ.md

   * the name and version of your compiler,
   * the complete command line flags you give to your compiler,
   * the complete compiler error messages (if the question is about compilation),
-  * the _actual_ code (ideally, a minimal but complete program) that has the problem you encounter.
+  * the _actual_ code (ideally, a minimal but complete program) that has the problem you encounter.???